sergei-bondarenko/mlmmj-light-web/README.md

 ## Description

 A light PHP web interface for [mlmmj](http://mlmmj.org/).
 It does not use a database.
+Available in two languages: English and Russian.

 ## Installation